 Effects of The DOJ Decision

 With this decision, the DOJ established new possibilities for online gambling.
 For starters, states now have the right to introduce legislation for regulated online casinos and poker.
 So far, only a handful of states have done so, but the option is on the table.
 Regarding sports betting, the Federal Wire Act pertains to US-based online sportsbooks.
-The law says nothing about using licensed offshore USA sportsbooks, so US citizens still have legal sports wagering options to consider.
+The law says nothing about using authorized offshore USA sportsbooks, so US citizens still have legal sports wagering options to consider.

 In order for US-based online sports betting to be legalized, the Professional and Amateur Sports Protection Act must be repealed.
 This may actually happen soon, pending the outcome of a Supreme Court case with New Jersey.
 If PASPA were repealed, the Federal Wire Act would soon follow, otherwise, states would not be allowed to launch online platforms, which would be counterproductive.